Jeiwan/uniswapv3-book/content/docs/milestone_5/protocol-fees.md

 ...
 ```

-After a swap is done, the protocol fees accumulator needs to be updated:
+After a swap is done, the global protocol fees accumulator needs to be updated:
 ```solidity
 if (zeroForOne) {
     if (state.protocolFee > 0) protocolFees.token0 += state.protocolFee;